pluralsight/guides/draft/other/making-a-notes-app-using-room-database/article.md

     - `entities = {EntityClassOne.class, ....}` is used to define list of entities for database

+##### Room Architecture

 ![Room Architecture](https://raw.githubusercontent.com/pluralsight/guides/master/images/3fefe389-9a9b-467c-bcef-793da8449f05.png)

 # Notes App Structure
   Hope, You are tempted enough to try room library, so let's try it.
 Notes App will allow the user to
 - Create and Save notes in database
+- Display, list of notes
 - Update and Delete notes

 # Let's do it!
   In this section, we will create a demo application to get started with a database oriented application, and conceptually, code implementation can further be used to create alarm, schedule, sms based applications.

-  > While creating project, choose "Basic Activity"
+  > While creating an android project in android studio, choose "Basic Activity" template

   > All the code is available at [Github Repo](https://github.com/Pavneet-Sing/RoomDemo)